k754a/C-Custom-Code-Editor/README.md

+## ⚠️⚠️ <span style="color: yellow;">Note: The exe installer is sometimes flagged as a virus.
+It was compiled using PyInstaller.
+If you do not trust the exe, you can manually install it.</span> ⚠️⚠️

 # My C++ Custom Code Editor

 Hi!
 Welcome to my C++ code editor.
 It's still a work in progress, but I'm excited to keep building and adding more features!